Egypt jails key figures of 2011 uprising

 Mursi was removed by the army on July 3 after mass protests against his rule.
 The military has set a course for new elections next year that army chief Abdel Fattah al-Sisi is tipped to win, if he runs.

-Mursi's Muslim Brotherhood, Egypt's best-organized party, has been driven underground in a crackdown that has killed hundreds of Islamists in the streets and jailed thousands more.
+Mursi's Muslim Brotherhood, Egypt's best-organised party, has been driven underground in a crackdown that has killed hundreds of Islamists in the streets and jailed thousands more.

 The courts have been on the front line of Egypt's political struggle since Mubarak's downfall.
 The veteran autocrat and his aides were put on trial for an array of charges which, for the most part, have not stuck.
 Following Mursi's removal, Mubarak was released from prison, though he still faces retrial.